Directory

 A-Z Index

-Northwest is embarking in 2024 on a project to transform and modernize the campus’s energy infrastructure.
-This project will not only enhance campus operations but ensure Northwest’s ability to deliver more reliable, sustainable and cost-effective utility services to campus facilities for future generations of Bearcats.
+Northwest has entered the final phase of a project to transform and modernize the campus’s energy infrastructure.
+When complete, the project will not only enhance campus operations but ensure Northwest’s ability to deliver more reliable, sustainable and cost-effective utility services to campus facilities for future generations of Bearcats.

-With a projected cost of up to $105 million, it is the largest capital project in the University’s history.
-Northwest is partnering with multiple construction and engineering entities on upgrades throughout the campus that will enhance energy distribution; domestic water, sewer and stormwater systems; and heating, cooling and electrical systems.
-Northwest expects the project will take approximately two to three years to complete.
+Begun in 2024 with a projected cost of up to $105 million, it is the largest capital project in the University’s history.
+Northwest is partnering with multiple construction and engineering entities on upgrades throughout the campus to enhance energy distribution; domestic water, sewer and stormwater systems; and heating, cooling and electrical systems.

 Scroll below for more information related to the project, including details about each phase, answers to frequently asked questions and a map of closed areas on campus.